The best travel hair dryers for space-saving styling away from home

 - Price

-- Material: As with tools such as the best hair straighteners, materials matter.
-"Ceramic is a great option as it puts out non-damaging infrared heat, which is good for frizzy hair and protects the hair from heat damage," says Rilington.
-"Tourmaline emits infrared heat too but also negative ions, which can make the styling process easier and provide a glossy finish."
-This material is a great option for anyone wondering how to get shiny hair.
+- Design and materials: As with tools like the best hair straighteners, a tool's materials matter.
+"Ceramic is a great option as it puts out non-damaging infrared heat, which is good for frizzy hair and protects the hair from heat damage," Rilington explains.
+"Tourmaline emits infrared heat, too, but also negative ions, which can make the styling process easier and provide a glossy finish."
+This material is a great option for those wondering how to get shiny hair.

 Sign up to our free daily email for the latest royal and entertainment news, interesting opinion, expert advice on styling and beauty trends, and no-nonsense guides to the health and wellness questions you want answered.